monkvision/monkjs/packages/common-ui-web/README.md

 # @monkvision/common-ui-web
-This package exports reusable UI components for React web application.
+This package exports reusable UI components and hooks for React web application.
 These components are used throughout the different MonkJs SDK and web application.

 # Installing
 To install the package, you can run the following command :